Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 14: View Employees
 Added some employees to the seed and then added the code to view them from the menu.

+### Commit 15: Add Departments
+Because the ids autoincrement, I have removed them from the seed file.
+Now you can add departments!
+I will repeat and test the process with the other two tables!